LaunchCoderGirlSTL/Csharp-learning-track/src/index.rst

 Course Overview
 ===============
 C# (pronounced C Sharp) is an object-oriented programming language developed by Microsoft whose functionality is expanded by the .NET framework and Visual Studio.
-This class walks students through the basics of C# Programming, working up to more advanced ideas and guiding students to teach them how to develop C# programs and projects.
+This class walks students through the basics of C# Programming, working up to more advanced concepts and guiding students to teach them to develop C# programs and projects.
+This course will help any interested students become comfortable with C# development.

 Lessons
 =======